agama-project/agama/doc/dbus_api.md

 The `use_diag` flag of a given DASD controls whether it should use the DIAG access method.
 Traditionally YaST has managed that flag in a way that may be confusing to newcomers.
-Nevertheless, for the sake of consistency and easy transition (and also to reuse some YaST components without modifications) D-Installer observes that YaST approach.
+Nevertheless, for the sake of consistency and easy transition (and also to reuse some YaST components without modifications) Agama observes that YaST approach.
 In a nutshell:

 - When the list of DASDs is read from the system (see method `Probe()`), the value of the `use_diag` flag for enabled devices is checked from the system and exported with the proper value in the D-Bus